SISheogorath/readme-to-dockerhub/README.md

 ## Contributing

-You are invited to contribute new features, fixes, or updates, large or small; we are always thrilled to receive pull requests, and do our best to process them as fast as we can.
+You are invited to contribute new features, fixes, or updates, large or small; I'm always thrilled to receive pull requests.

+General guidelines for development can be found at https://shivering-isles.com/contribute